Coolythecoder/True-SDR-to-HDR-video-converter/README.md

 ## ⚠️ Notes

-- Metadata estimation uses the first 30 frames for luminance analysis.
-- Drag-and-drop accepts both individual files and directories (for batch mode).
-- Cancel button uses `CTRL_BREAK_EVENT` on Windows and `terminate()` on Unix-like systems.
+- HDR metadata is only embedded when using `libx265` or `hevc_nvenc`
+- If GPU encoding is unavailable, app falls back to CPU-based x265
+- FFmpeg output is streamed to the log viewer in real time
+- Cancel safely terminates long-running conversions
-- Real-time preview opens a window via OpenCV; press `q` or close it to exit preview.
+- Preview mode uses OpenCV window (press `q` to exit)

 ---